Skip to content

 Important considerations#

-- Development environment required — you must provide a sandbox environment that matches your production configuration.
-If testing passes in sandbox but issues arise in production due to environmental differences, you are responsible for remediation.
+• Sandbox environment (when used) — if you opt for the sandbox path, you'll need to provide a sandbox that matches your production configuration.
+If testing passes in sandbox but issues arise in production because of environmental differences, you're responsible for remediation.

 How to request an import#